1. Installation¶

 1.2.
 Pre-compiled executables¶

 For many users and especially for beginners learning to use LAMMPS, it is most convenient to install and use one of the pre-compiled packages that include both, LAMMPS-GUI and the command-line version of LAMMPS.
+In these packages LAMMPS-GUI is linked directly to the included LAMMPS library and thus it cannot be changed in the LAMMPS-GUI perferences dialog.
 Such pre-compiled LAMMPS executable packages are available for download for Linux x86_64 (Ubuntu 22.04LTS or later and compatible), macOS (version 11 aka Big Sur or later), and Windows (version 10 or later) from the LAMMPS releases page on GitHub.
 A backup download location is at https://download.lammps.org/static/ but may not always be up-to-date.
 Occasionally, also test version packages previewing recently added features are available at https://download.lammps.org/testing/ .

-command line flag to tell LAMMPS-GUI which LAMMPS
+-p command line flag to tell LAMMPS-GUI which other LAMMPS shared

-shared library file you want it to load.
-By using -p ""
+library file you want it to load.
+By using -p "" you can also reset

-can also reset any previous choice and trigger the automated search
+any previous choice and thus trigger loading the default library again.

-again.
-Once LAMMPS-GUI is running, you can also change the path from
+Once LAMMPS-GUI is running, you can also change the path to the LAMMPS

 1.2.3.
 GPU support and MPI parallelization¶

 The design decisions for LAMMPS-GUI and how it launches LAMMPS conflict with parallel runs using MPI.
 You have to use a regular LAMMPS executable compiled with MPI support for that.
-For the use cases that LAMMPS-GUI has been conceived for this is not a significant limitation.
+For the use cases that LAMMPS-GUI has been conceived for (learning LAMMPS, testing or debugging LAMMPS inputs, prototyping new projects or complex workflows), this is not a significant limitation.
 Many supercomputing centers and high-performance computing clusters have parallel LAMMPS pre-installed.

 1.2.4.
 Platform notes¶